NieneB/InternshipReport/index.md

   * Frequency or speed.
   * Synchronization.

-Animated maps contain dynamic variables.
-Scene duration, rate of change, scene order.
-(Kobben and Yaman; MacEachren; Ormeling, 1996)
-There is hardly any interactive control.

 ###Web based geospatial visualization

 The user is no longer depended on what the cartographer puts on the map.
 (Ogao & Kraak, 2002) With electronic maps, the user can navigate and explore the spatial data themselves with the given functionality.
 In a dynamic interactive visualization, the user needs pends between data presentation and exploration.
 (Ogao & Kraak, 2002) Knapp(1995) defined four visualization operation tasks to be considered; identify, locate, compare and associate.
 Identify is describing an object, locate indicates the search for a object whose identity was already know.
 Associate and compare is the ability to relate between two different objects.